 I inspected the coating lines, RTO and PTE in/for FG-COATINGLINEA during the inspection.
-All lines except PR-N3 and PR-B1 were being operated during the inspection.
+All lines except PR-B1 were being operated during the inspection.
 In addition, according to Martin, EU-PR6 was removed from the facility because it was damaged.
 While inspecting EU-PR1 and EU-PR2, I observed that each line had three coating nozzles that dispensed a continuous stream of liquid.
-Each coating nozzle on EU-PR1 appeared to be approximately 3 mm in diameter.
-The nozzles on EU-PR2 appeared to be smaller than the nozzles on EU-PR1.
-On the floor near the coaters for EU-PR1 I observed a container labeled Pre-Cote 80.
+On the floor near the coaters for EU-PR2 I observed a container labeled Pre-Cote 80.
 The container was covered during the inspection.
+I also observed a closed red bottle with a beverage-size straw dispenser, tapered at the end, labeled toluene near one of the coating lines.
+According to Martin, operators use the toluene in the red bottle to adjust the viscosity of the Pre-coat 80 and Pre-coat 85.
+Coating and toluene usage is tracked by inventory according to Martin.
+Monthly and 12-month rolling toluene usage is listed separately in emissions records.

 On the coating lines, bolts travel on a conveyor, passing through the coating streams.
 Below the coating nozzles I saw a small trough with a hole on the bottom where coating drains.
-There was a tube connected to the drain hole on the under side of the trough.
+There was a tube connected to the drain hole on the underside of the trough.
 The tube ran from the trough back to the coating system, to be re-used in the coaters.

 FG-COATINGLINEA Special Condition (SC) I.1 limits the 12-month rolling VOC emission from FG-COATINGLINEA to 5.0 tons per year (tpy).
-VOC emission records provided by Martin for September 2020 through May 2022 (Attachment 1), required in SC VI.
-6, indicate the highest 12-month rolling VOC emissions from FG-COATINGLINEA were 0.5 tons occurring in the 12-month periods ending April through October 2021.
+VOC emission records provided by Martin for August 2022 through February 2023 (Attachment 1), required in SC VI.
+6, indicate the highest 12-month rolling VOC emissions from FG-COATINGLINEA were 0.4 tons occurring in the 12-month periods ending January 2022 through February 2023.

 Nylok, per SC III.1 and 2, is required to capture all waste materials and store all waste and HAP/VOC containing materials in closed containers.
 During the inspection, all of the waste, coating, and solvent product containers that I observed were covered.
 I did not see any spills, nor coatings, cleaning materials, or waste materials being conveyed, during the inspection.
-In addition, Martin provided records of inspections done in accordance with the Work Practice Plan for January 2022 - July 2022 (Attachment 2).
-According to these records, the inspections are done monthly by the Plant Engineer and include checking for proper handling and storage of the materials.
-The checklist also states that the Manufacturing Manager will ensure employees are properly trained on the procedures in the WPP checklist.
-The WPP indicates the inspections will be done weekly.
-Martin stated, in an email dated 8/4/2022, that the inspection frequency will need to be corrected.
-Though Nylok isn't currently inspecting the items in the WPP weekly, as stated in the
+Martin provided records of the WPP inspections (Attachment 2).
+The WPP records, along with my observations of the handling and storage of materials while on-site at Nylok, indicate Nylok employees are implementing the WPP on an on-going basis.